-Running a small business takes ambition and a lot of gumption.
+Running a small business takes ambition and determination.
 Small businesses comprise 99.9% of U.S. businesses, which proves that entrepreneurs are the backbone of the American dream.
 At Clarify, we're committed to helping business owners get the working capital they need to grow their companies.

 While a personal credit score is a factor in securing a loan, we believe it shouldn't be the only deciding factor.
 We understand that your credit rating doesn't define you or your business.

 This is why we take a holistic view of your finances and business model to get you approved at competitive APRs.
-Clarify Capital works with more than 75 lenders, and we can help you get approved and funded within 48 hours on our marketplace.
-You could even get approved on the same day you apply.
+Clarify Capital partners with 75+ lenders to help you get approved and funded — often within 48 hours, sometimes even the same day.

 Best Business Loans For Bad Credit Scores

 At Clarify, we believe that a low credit score shouldn't stop you from business success.
-So, we work with you to identify a loan product that fits your needs and unique cash flow requirements.
+We work with you to identify a loan product that suits your needs and unique cash flow requirements.

-Here are the best types of loans for borrowers with less-than-stellar personal credit ratings.
+Here are the best types of loans for borrowers with less-than-stellar credit ratings.

 Short-Term Business Loan

-Term loans are a type of business financing with short repayment terms ranging from six months to two years.
+Term loans are a type of business financing that offers short repayment terms, typically ranging from six months to two years.
 You receive a lump-sum amount that you repay through fixed, regular payments.
-A short-term loan is an excellent option for new businesses or startups that may not qualify to receive funding from traditional lenders like banks or credit unions.
+A short-term loan is an excellent option for new businesses or startups that may not qualify for funding from traditional lenders like banks or credit unions.

 Business Line of Credit

 A line of credit works much like a business credit card.
-You get a set credit limit, but you only make payments or get charged interest for the amount you borrow.
+You receive a set credit limit, but you only make payments or incur interest charges for the amount you borrow.
 Unlike a credit card, a line of credit has a much lower interest rate and doesn't have any prepayment penalties.
 It's also a great tool to improve your business credit score over time.

 Invoice Financing

-Invoice financing is a way for businesses to borrow money using accounts receivable.
-If you have outstanding invoices, it's an excellent funding option.
+Invoice financing allows businesses to borrow money using accounts receivable.
+If you have outstanding invoices, it's a smart funding option.
 The invoices act as collateral, so your credit score isn't a factor in getting approved.

 A factoring company assumes responsibility for collecting outstanding invoices, paying you up to 100% of the unpaid invoices and receivables upfront, and helping you avoid cash flow delays.
-Once the invoices are paid, the lender deducts fees automatically from the credited amount, similar to how credit card and debit transactions process payments.
-There are various invoice financing providers available, each offering different terms and rates to suit your business needs.
+Once the invoices are paid, the lender deducts fees automatically from the credited amount.
+It's similar to how credit card and debit transactions process payments.
+Invoice financing providers offer varying terms and rates to fit your business.

 Equipment Financing